-Successful strategic marketing analysis starts with a clear idea of where you're starting from and what you are trying to achieve.
-You can then identify key marketing metrics that help indicate marketing performance.
+Successful benchmarking starts with a clear idea of where you're starting from and what you are trying to achieve.
+You can then identify key metrics that help you to understand how your business is meeting its strategic objectives.
 For example, if your strategy focuses on product innovation, one key metric might be the percentage of your sales coming from new products.